ajv-validator/ajv/README.md

 ##### Referenced schema options

+- _schemaId_: this option defines which keywords are used as schema URI.
+Option value:
+  - `"$id"` (recommended) - only use `$id` keyword as schema URI (as specified in JSON-Schema draft-06), ignore `id` keyword (if it is present a warning will be logged).
+  - `"id"` - only use `id` keyword as schema URI (as specified in JSON-Schema draft-04), ignore `$id` keyword (if it is present a warning will be logged).
+  - `undefined` (default) - use both `$id` and `id` keywords as schema URI.
+If both are present (in the same schema object) and different the exception will be thrown during schema compilation.
 - _missingRefs_: handling of missing referenced schemas.
 Option values:
   - `true` (default) - if the reference cannot be resolved during compilation the exception is thrown.
 The thrown error has properties `missingRef` (with hash fragment) and `missingSchema` (without it).
 Both properties are resolved relative to the current base id (usually schema id, unless it was substituted).
   - `"ignore"` - to log error during compilation and always pass validation.
   - `"fail"` - to log error and successfully compile schema but fail validation if this rule is checked.
 - _extendRefs_: validation of other keywords when `$ref` is present in the schema.
 Option values:
   - `"ignore"` (default) - when `$ref` is used other keywords are ignored (as per [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03#section-3) standard).
 A warning will be logged during the schema compilation.
   - `"fail"` (recommended) - if other validation keywords are used together with `$ref` the exception will be thrown when the schema is compiled.
+This option is recomended to make sure schema has no keywords that are ignored, which can be confusing.
   - `true` - validate all keywords in the schemas with `$ref` (the default behaviour in versions before 5.0.0).
 - _loadSchema_: asynchronous function that will be used to load remote schemas when `compileAsync` [method](#api-compileAsync) is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
 This function should accept remote schema uri as a parameter and return a Promise that resolves to a schema.
 See example in [Asynchronous compilation](#asynchronous-schema-compilation).